jeju5/management/cs/aws/aws_developer.md

   * exponential back off
     * AWS uses exponentialBackOff.
 This means when request fails AWS retries with progressively longer waits.
     * ExponentialBackOff is not limited to dynamoDB.
 It is a common feature of AWS SDK.
+    * it is simply a retry logic.
+AWS will automatically retry if something errors out, exponentially increasing the wait time.
   * BatchGetItem vs GetItem
     * GetItem returns a single item
     * BatchGetItem returns a set of items